FriendsOfShopware/FroshPlatformTemplateMail/README.md

 * You can also nest templates.
 E.g.:
   * `custom/plugins/MyTheme/src/Resources/views/email/[ID]/[en-GB]/order_transaction.state.paid/html.twig` (Saleschannel ID)/(Language Locale)

+## MJML Support

+The plugin supports [MJML](https://mjml.io/).
+In the standard configuration mail templates in MJML format are processed via the service https://mjml.shyim.de.

+## Known Limitations

+* The test mail function in the admin panel does not support the overwritten mail templates. ([#34](https://github.com/FriendsOfShopware/FroshPlatformTemplateMail/issues/34)).

 ## Contributing

 Feel free to fork and send pull requests!